 We will not share, sell or distribute any of your personal information to any third party (other person or organisation) without your consent, unless required by Law.
 Data collected will not be sent to countries where the Laws do not protect your privacy to the same extent as the law in the UK, unless rigorous checks on the security and confidentiality of that data are carried out in line with legal requirements.

-- Guide to the GDPR on the Information Commissioner's Office website
+- Guide to the UK GDPR on the Information Commissioner's Office website

 Data Protection Act 2018